Barksdale Airman Enables a Second Chance at Life

 |0

-This work, Barksdale Airman Enables a Second Chance at Life [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Barksdale Airman Enables a Second Chance at Life, by A1C Laiken King, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.